Queyrouzec/DevScript/README.md

 ### Complete Package

 - Minifier/uglifier
-- Syntax highlighting that can compile into TreeSitter highlighing.
+- Syntax highlighting that can compile into TreeSitter highlighting.
 (More on this later)
 - linter
 - package manager
 - dap